HyMap: eliciting hypotheses in early-stage software startups using cognitive mapping: Evaluation

 Based on the cognitive map, we identified 22 hypotheses of which four were related to problems (e.g., ``board game players have difficult to form game tables''), 12 to value (e.g., ``the search of nearby people with similar interests decreases the difficulty to find people with similar interests''), and six to the product (e.g., ``the development team is capable of implementing the search of nearby people with similar interests'').

-Regarding the problem hypotheses, the founder said that one (``board game players have difficult forming game tables'') has a high risk to the business, and she validated it through her own experience within the field and offline and online surveys.
-The other three problem hypotheses have medium risk, and she validated them through talking to shops and publishers.
+Regarding the problem hypotheses, the founder said that one (``board game players have difficult forming game tables'') represented a high risk to the business if it was not valid.
+The founder claimed to have validated them through her own experience within the field, and with offline and online surveys.
+The other three problem hypotheses represented a medium risk, and she claimed to have validated them through talking to shops and publishers.
 Out of the 12 value hypotheses, the founder considered eight with high risk to the business and four with medium risk.
-She believes that all value hypotheses are validated except one: ``creating game tables through the app facilitates bringing people to play at the shop.''
-For the 11 value hypotheses the founder considered validated, we grouped similar strategies.
+She believed that all value hypotheses were validated except one: ``creating game tables through the app facilitates bringing people to play at the shop.''
+For the 11 value hypotheses the founder considered validated, we grouped similar strategies she claimed to have employed to validate these hypotheses.
 Since she mentioned more than one strategy per hypothesis, the sum of occurrences is larger than the total of hypotheses.
 She mentioned that validation came with offline and online surveys for six of them, four from the comparison with similar tools, three from resembling business models, and three from her own experience with the market.
 Finally, regarding product hypotheses, the founder considered all with high risk except the one regarding news feed (low risk) and suggestions (medium risk).
 However, they were not validated so far because of the lack of a development team.

+Regarding the answers to the feedback questions, the founder considered the process useful because ``it helped me to visualize other possibilities of the project and also to view points I had not observed before.''
+She considered the diagram and process easy to use because they ``follow a practical and objective logic.''
+She also deemed the diagram and process clear, and they made her think on other points, although she did not clarify which points.

-\subsection{Case F}
+\subsubsection{Case F}